-The Le Cordon Bleu team in the United States provides information, guidance and assistance designed to ensure you are fully prepared to begin your culinary journey at any of our international institutes.
-We can help you select the right institute within the global Le Cordon Bleu network, and the best programme of study to suit your interests.
+The Le Cordon Bleu team in the United States provides information, guidance and assistance designed to ensure U.S. citizens are fully prepared to begin their culinary journey at any of our international locations.
+We offer personal assistance services to help students select the best program and the right institute to study within the global Le Cordon Bleu network.
+Our Institutes are located in France, UK, Canada, Spain, Mexico, Japan, Korea, China, Taiwan, Thailand, Malaysia, Australia, New Zealand, and more.

 You’ve got the teachers.
 You’ve got the different students from different cultures.
 Everything you would ever want when learning is in this school.